iliarafa/School_District_Analysis/README.md

 ## Results

 #### > Impact on district summary
-- Avg math score dropped by 0.1 point
+- Average math score dropped by 0.1 point
-- average percentage passing math fell by 0.2% .
+- Average percentage passing math fell by 0.2% .
-- Reading scores and average percentage passing reading remain unchanged.
+- Reading scores and passing reading average percentage remain unaffected.
 - District summary is not significantly affected.

 #### > Impact on school summary
+-

 #### > Impact on School Performance
 Replacing math and reading scores for ninth graders at Thomas High School pushes math, reading and overall passing percentages upwards by around 30% in each category and lifts Thomas High School to second best in performance.